Chart Color Schemes

 Lindfield features high concentrations of family households, with a lower-than-average median household size

 Family households account for 78.7% of all households, including 43.8% couples with children, 24.4% couples without children, and 9.7% single parent families.
-Non-family households constitute the remaining 21.3%, with lone person households at 19.3% and group households comprising 1.8%.
+Non-family households constitute the remaining 21.3%, with lone person households at 19.3% and group households making up 1.8%.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 2.9.

 Frequently Asked Questions - Households